orisai/scheduler/docs/README.md

 Signal handling in `RunCommand` requires `MaintenanceManager` to be passed to the command constructor.

 Signal handling requires the `pcntl` extension (available on Linux/macOS CLI, not on Windows).
-When pcntl is not available, signals are silently skipped - the `MaintenanceChecker` polling approach still works.
+When pcntl is not available, signals are silently skipped – the `MaintenanceChecker` polling approach still works.

 ### Deploy integration

 Typical deploy flow:

-1. Enable maintenance (create your maintenance flag)
+1. Enable maintenance (create the maintenance flag)
 2. Poll `scheduler:status` with `--fail-when-not-ready-for-shutdown` until ready (exits with `0` when ready, `1` when not):

 ```bash